 Associated Artists of the Inland Empire received funds to upgrade and redesign their website for a better overall experience in sharing free art demonstration videos, presenting virtual art shows, and provide greater interconnection with their monthly newsletter, social media and the community.
 More info: www.associatedartistsinlandempire.org.

 All of the grant proposals funded are to be completed by June 2022, with many of these new efforts anticipating an ongoing existence in the community.
 The Foundation plans to continue offering Community Arts Grants annually.
-Information for 21/22 Grants to be posted in Spring 2022.
+Information for 22/23 grants is now available.